OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-9/README.md

 # Final Project: Assignment-9
-### Due May 5
+### Due May 12

-In this assignment you will use jQuery and Javascript to add interactivity to your website.
+In this assignment you will use synthesize all that you know and further improve your website, adding multimedia and a web form to round it out.

 ### Instructions

 Make revisions and improvements to the site as necessary—you know more about making websites now.
-Using the JavaScript library, jQuery, and plain Javascript, add a new layer of interactivity to your website.
+Using JavaScript, audio and video and forms, add a new layer of dynamic content and interactivity to your website.
 We have gone over ideas already of what you can do, so take the reins and run with it.
-Nothing too complicated, but I will not stand for copying and pasting my code and just changing the `src` attribute.
-I will alert the grader of this.
-Don't forget to use variables when possible!
+Nothing too complicated.

 For Javascript, here is what should be done in your code:

 - there should be an external .js file that contains all javascript.
-Call this `pureJS.js`

 1. use Javascript to access elements (i.e. `querySelector`)
 2. use Javascript to change element content (such as text or images)
 3. use Javascript to change element style

+For Audio and Video:

+- use at your discretion.
+I understand that audio and video don't feel necessary in all of your projects, but try to incorporate one or both.
+Often times, portfolio sites may have video captured or screen recordings of certain works.
+If you are a musician or athlete, I am sure content exitsts.
+If you play games, embed a twitch video or screen cap your own.

-For JQuery:
+For Forms:

-- the jQuery library should be included or referenced with your website files along with an **external** .js file with your jQuery code.
-Call this` jquery.js`
-- Wrap your script in a jQuery ready event.
-- Use jQuery syntax to apply an effect to an element, i.e. hide(), show(), fadeIn(), etc.
-- At least one of these changes should occur in response to a user event, such as “click.”

-For the following, use JQuery to rewrite the Javascript requirements above:

-1. Use jQuery syntax to access elements (i.e. with CSS-style selectors).
-2. Use jQuery syntax to change element content (such as text or images).
-3. Use jQuery syntax to change element style.
+- create a contact form that simply sends an email to you when someone wants to contact you.
+This can be as complex or simple as you want.
+For example:

+1. Email capture for a Newsletter
+2. Name and email capture for contact
+3. Name and email and inquiry capture

 ### Publishing Your Website
 Upload your website to the i6 Unix server in its own directory.
 Test your files again once they are “live” on the Web server to make sure they are accessible.
 Update your assignments directory to link to this page.